S3 Link Responses

 The iRacing Data Client SDK supports opt-in caching via pluggable stores powered by @http-client-toolkit/core.
-When a CacheStore is provided, S3 responses are cached automatically with TTL derived from the presigned URL’s expiry — no manual TTL management needed.
+When a CacheStore is provided, resolved GET results are cached automatically.
+For iRacing’s usual presigned S3 responses, TTL is derived from the presigned URL’s expiry.

 Pass a CacheStore implementation via the stores option: